094459/newsletter-oss-projects/README.md

 [safeaws-cli](https://aws-oss.beachgeek.co.uk/3te) is a project from AWS Community Builder Gabriel Koo that provides an AWS CLI wrapper that helps you avoid common mistakes and pitfalls with Amazon Bedrock's Large Language Models, checking your command arguments against the command docs. safeaws-cli empowers you to execute AWS commands confidently by leveraging Amazon Bedrock's AI language models to analyze CLI commands, fetch help text, and identify potential issues or concerns before execution.
 By providing a safety net that mitigates pitfalls, safeaws-cli allows users to explore AWS securely, fostering a more informed approach to working with the CLI.(#195)

+**sbt-aws**

+[sbt-aws](https://aws-oss.beachgeek.co.uk/3x8) SaaS Builder Toolkit for AWS (SBT) is an open-source developer toolkit to implement SaaS best practices and increase developer velocity.
+It offers a high-level object-oriented abstraction to define SaaS resources on AWS imperatively using the power of modern programming languages.
+Using SBT’s library of infrastructure constructs, you can easily encapsulate SaaS best practices in your SaaS application, and share it without worrying about boilerplate logic.
+The README contains all the resources you need to get started with this project, so if you are doing anything in the SaaS space, check it out. (#198)

 **service-screener-v2**

 [service-screener-v2](https://aws-oss.beachgeek.co.uk/3ol) Service Screener is a tool for AWS customers to analyse their AWS accounts against best practices for architecture.
 It provides an easy-to-use report with recommendations across various areas like cost optimisation and security, highlighting quick fixes that are cost-effective and downtime-free.
 Service Screener checks environments against the Well-Architected framework and other standards, such as the Foundational Technical Review and Startup Security Baseline, offering a comprehensive, stylish report that's cost-free and easy to understand, often running within minutes.
 Check out the README for lots of examples and explainer videos. (#190)